agcta/benchmark-terminalbench/README.md

 # Benchmarking Grok-4 on Terminal-Bench

-This repository captures a 48-hour sprint to analyse Grok-4 on Terminal-Bench, introduce diagnostic metrics, and ship a revised task that stresses long-context policy adherence.
+This repository contains code to analyse Grok-4 on Terminal-Bench, introduce diagnostic metrics, and ship a revised task that stresses long-context policy adherence.
 The repo is organised to support reproducible experiments, detailed logging, and post-hoc analysis.

 ## Repository Layout